okta/okta-sdk-dotnet/docs/SubscriptionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="getusersubscriptionbynotificationtype"></a>
+<a name="getsubscriptionsnotificationtypeuser"></a>
-# **GetUserSubscriptionByNotificationType**
+# **GetSubscriptionsNotificationTypeUser**
-> Subscription GetUserSubscriptionByNotificationType (string userId, string notificationType)
+> Subscription GetSubscriptionsNotificationTypeUser (NotificationType notificationType, string userId)

-List all Subscriptions by type
+Retrieve a Subscription for a User

-Get the subscriptions of a User with a specific notification type.
-Only gets subscriptions for current user.
-An AccessDeniedException message is sent if requests are made from other users.
+Retrieves a subscription by `notificationType` for a specified User.
+Returns an `AccessDeniedException` message if requests are made for another user.

 ### Example
 ```csharp